adam10603/AlternativeWindowsClocks/README.md

 This is a direct replacement for `std::chrono::steady_clock`.
 Note that the `period` is different between them, but this shouldn't require any change in properly written code.

-It can be useful in performance-critical code that needs high-precision interval measurements while maintaining compatibility `std::chrono`, as niche as that might be.
+It can be useful in performance-critical code that needs high-precision interval measurements while maintaining compatibility with `std::chrono`, as niche as that might be.

 Performance is around 1.1x to 1.5x faster compared Microsoft's `std::chrono::steady_clock` depending on use case, at least in my rudimentary benchmarks.